 Our greatest research strengths

 Adelaide Medical School conducts high-quality basic, translational and clinical research across all 17 of the faculty’s areas of inquiry.

 Some particular strengths include: cancer biology and clinical oncology; cardiac, respiratory and vascular health; fertility and conception; pregnancy and birth; early origins of health; child and adolescent health; neuroscience, behaviour and brain health; surgical and health systems innovation; nutrition and metabolic health; musculoskeletal health; and immunology and infection.

 If you want to challenge yourself and potentially pursue a career in research, but aren’t sure where to start, consider applying for our Bachelor of Health and Medical Sciences (Honours).

 The honours degree enables you to research an area of personal interest, and develop the skills required for postgraduate study at a higher level (see below).
 You’ll undertake a research project, prepare a report for publication, and—in the process—acquire a potential point of difference in the eyes of employers.

-To get started, browse Adelaide Medical School’s research groups and available projects in the Honours and Postgraduate Research Opportunities booklet.
+To get started, browse the HDR Students Handbook and Adelaide Medical School’s research groups and available projects in the Research Opportunities Guide.
 Then find out more about applying for honours within the Faculty of Health and Medical Sciences.